-Figure \ref{FigEspecs} shows a comparison of the six different spectra that will be used in this work.
+Figure \ref{FigEspecs} shows a comparison of the six different spectra used in this work.
 At first glance, they all look very similar with particular differences mainly below the error bars.
 All of them capture the same shape of the planetary absorption throughout the spectral range.
-Not surprisingly, the largest difference can be seen in the saturated region.
-There, Carter and Carter Modified spectra are able to retrieve more atmospheric absorption following their deeper analysis of the detector saturation.
-It is also relevant to highlight the different spectral grids chosen for each spectrum, not always with the same number of spectral points.
+Not surprisingly, the largest difference can be seen in the saturated region, where Carter and Carter-modified spectra are able to retrieve more atmospheric absorption following their deeper analysis of the detector saturation.
+It is also relevant to highlight the different spectral grids chosen for each spectrum and this is not always with the same number of spectral points.
 Furthermore, there seems to be a noticeable dispersion between reductions at longer wavelengths, due to the lower brightness of the star at those wavelengths.
 It is also possible to appreciate a slight difference in the transit depth base reference value between data reductions.
 This simple vertical offset could be produced by the difference on the retrieved orbital parameters during the light curve fitting as highlighted in \cite{Rustamkulov2023}.

 Figure \ref{FigResiduals} shows a quantitative comparison of the data reductions used.
-We interpolate the spectra to a common spectral grid with resolving power of 200 and use the FIREFLy spectrum as reference.
+We interpolated the spectra to a common spectral grid with resolving power of 200 and used the FIREFLy spectrum as reference.
 This choice was made simply for a direct comparison with the analysis from \cite{Rustamkulov2023}.
-For Tshirt, Tiberius and Eureka, the residuals indicate that only a few peaks fall outside the error bars.
-Most of these peaks fall in the saturated regions, an indicative of the different treatments of the saturated region of the detector.
-The spectra from \cite{Carter2024}, in addition to those peak differences, also show a clear offset not compatible with the error bars along most of the spectrum, possibly due to the additional offset introduced to cross-calibrate these data with other instruments.
+For Tshirt, Tiberius, and Eureka, the residuals indicate that only a few peaks fall outside the error bars.
+Most of these peaks fall in the saturated regions, indicative of the different treatments of the saturated region of the detector.
+The spectra from \cite{Carter2024}, in addition to those peak differences, also show a clear offset that is not compatible with the error bars along most of the spectrum, possibly due to the additional offset introduced to cross-calibrate these data with other instruments.